-Top tips that will help you finalise The Level 3 Award in Education & Training
+Here are some top tips that will help you finalise the Level 3 Award in Education & Training.

-As long as they are clear and understandable, they can be hand-written.
+As long as they are clear and understandable, lesson plans can be hand-written.
 It is not essential they are generated on a computer.
-During days 1 and 2, your personal trainer will give you advice on how to structure your plan.
+During days 1 and 2 of the course, your personal trainer will give you advice on how to structure your plan.

 It is OK to delegate.
 Indeed, it is an excellent sign of classroom management if you CAN delegate successfully!

 3. You don’t need to create all the materials for your classes

 It is fine to borrow material!
 Just make sure where appropriate to inform where you found it, or if it is from a classmate, ask for permission.
 Everybody is willing to help you while attending your Level 3 in Education and Training.

 4. Videos are an excellent source of material

 Just make sure to watch the video through in its entirety.
 There may be language that is less than appropriate, and you’ll need to catch it before your students do!
 Videos work very well as part of a PowerPoint presentation.